 The Municipal Center offices are open for business Monday through Friday, from 8:30 a.m. to 5 p.m.
 The Center is closed on weekends.

-Glenarden has a nonpartisan city government directed by a Mayor and City Council, The City Council meets on the first and third Mondays of most months in sessions that are open to the public.
+Glenarden has a nonpartisan city government directed by a Mayor and City Council, The City Council meets on the first and third Mondays as well as second Tuesday's of most months in sessions that are open to the public.

 Public Works and Police Departments

 The Public Works and Police Departments are located on the lower level in the rear of the building.
 The Public Works Department is open from 8:30 a.m. to 5 p.m., Monday through Friday.
-To report problems or emergencies after hours, call (301) 773-2100, ext 29.
+To report problems or emergencies after hours, call (301) 773-2100 and leave a voice message for your call to be returned as soon as possible.

 In addition to the Mayor and City Council, the City of Glenarden Government is comprised of the following departments under the direction and leadership of the City Manager: